 Alcohol or stimulant-induced psychosis

-LSD is probably the most famous drug to trigger psychosis, but there are many other popular recreational drugs such as cocaine and weed that can cause hallucinations and delusions amongst those who use them.
+LSD is probably the most famous drug to trigger psychosis, but there are many other popular recreational drugs such as cocaine and cannabis that can cause hallucinations and delusions amongst those who use them.
 Misuse of alcohol can also induce psychotic behaviour.

 This type of psychosis is caused by a person having a head injury or experiencing an infection in the brain.